Andersen® Window and Door Repair

 Note: there will be other letters and numbers on the outside of the triangle.
 These other letters and numbers contain information about who manufactured the glass and the date of manufacture.

 It may strike you as odd, but the growing condensation problems of the nation are caused by progress.
 If you have trouble with window condensation, it’s probably because you live in a “tight” modern home that you can heat for a fraction of the money it took to heat the house your parents lived in—a home that’s cleaner and more comfortable besides!
 Your condensation problems also result from use of labor saving appliances that make life easier than it used to be.

 This article explains the moisture problem of the “tight” home.
 It offers suggestions for curing condensation problems in existing homes and provides additional suggestions for you who are planning a home.
 You unquestionably will build a “tight” home, and there are more things you can do to prevent excessive moisture when you build than can be done in a home where the problem already exists.

-Watch the video below, or click here to learn more about condensation.
+Watch the video below, download a PDF, or click here to learn more about condensation.